 Android based wildlife observation robots have great potential for natural wildlife and environmental researchers, who could use this technology to assist in their information gathering.
 It becomes easy for the observer to discover habits and patterns about wildlife we never knew existed.
-Human safety for people involved

-International Conference on Innovation and Advance Technologies in Engineering Atharva College of Engineering Malad Marve Road, Charkop Naka, Malad West Mumbai in Wildlife observation is also one of concerns in making of this project.
+Human safety for people involved in Wildlife observation is also one of concerns in making of this project.
 Manually conducting the observation procedure is difficult and risky.
 Also, presence of humans affects the behavior of the animal and their natural habitat is not known sometimes.
 Using this robot solves this purpose.